stoianmihail/whichme/README.md

 # whichme
-Finds the sentences in a paper where your work has been cited.
+Finds the places in a paper where your work has been cited.
 No CTRL+F anymore!